Twitter suspends nine accounts linked to profile used by Eoghan Harris

 “Using technology and human review in concert, we proactively monitor Twitter to identify attempts at platform manipulation and mitigate them – we will continue this approach to platform manipulation and any other attempts to undermine the integrity of our service.”

-Mr Harris confirmed he was involved in running the Barbara Pym account, which he said was operated by a “team of five or six people”.
+Harris (79) confirmed he contributed to the Barbara Pym account, which he said was operated by a “team of five or six people”.
 He declined to name these people, saying he did not want to “get them shot.”

-However, he denied running any other anonymous accounts.
-One of the suspended accounts, belongs to a real woman aged in her 40s who was a student of Mr Harris, he said.
+However, he denied association any other anonymous accounts.
+One of the suspended accounts, belongs to a woman aged in her 40s who was a student of his, Harris said.

 He said this woman is appealing the suspension of her account.

-“How would I have the energy to run nine accounts,” said Mr Harris who is 79.
+“How would I have the energy to run nine accounts?” asked Mr Harris.

 One of the account’s targets was Irish Examiner political correspondent Aoife Grace Moore.